AustinMichaelColeman/melo-gen-ai/README.md

 Once it's published, I'll add a link here.
 Or you'll have to search for "Smart Playlist Generator"

-## Use of Trademark
+## Use of Trademarks

-YouTube Music™ is a trademark of Google Inc. Use of this trademark is subject to Google Permissions.
+YouTube Music™ is a trademark of Google Inc. Use of this trademark is subject to [Google Permissions](https://about.google/brand-resource-center/).

+ChatGPT is a trademark of OpenAI.
+Use of this trademark is subject to [OpenAI Brand guidelines](https://openai.com/brand).